 Success in Friendship

-This grant under Counseling Curriculum was awarded to Melissa Dreher and will benefit 730 students this coming year.
+This grant under Counseling Curriculum was awarded to Melissa Dreher and will benefit 730 students Vaughan.

 The Path to Friendship Social Emotional Mat and the Operation Breaking the Boy/Girl Code Card Games are a great way to help students understand how to make and keep friends.
 In a world where so much of what we do is online, students are lacking the skills to make in-person friendships work.
 These tools will help students engage with one another and build these friendships.

 For Argument's Sake

 This grant under English Language Arts (Elementary) & Dyslexia Curriculum was awarded to Lindsay Domenico and will benefit 300 students at Vaughan.

 Nonfiction texts have the power to spark curiosity and provide students with the skills necessary for learning in all academic areas.
 With ?For Argument?s Sake?, students will benefit from reading nonfiction texts that cover global and ethical issues in a way that is appropriate for their age and reading levels.
 This will not only allow them to increase their comprehension on current global topics, but it will also help them build appropriate vocabulary and provide them with opportunities for authentic writing.
 When students have access to high-interest, non-fiction texts that cover global issues, it empowers them be advocates for our dynamic world.

 This grant under English Language Arts (Elementary) & Dyslexia Curriculum was awarded to Laura Nguyen and will benefit 44 students at Vaughan.

 Reading books that reflect different races and cultures is important as young children learn to accept and celebrate the differences in our world.
 Having a rich library of multicultural books where many countries and cultures are represented will encourage students to develop a strong sense of self at the same time that they are learning to be more inclusive of others.

 Powerful Mirrors: Literature that Reflects Our Diverse Community